Men in Black (1934 film)

 Men in Black is a 1934 short subject directed by Raymond McCarey starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine, and Jerry Howard).
 It is the third entry in the series released by Columbia Pictures starring the comedians, who released 190 short subjects for the studio between 1934 and 1959.

 Men in Black is the only Stooge film ever nominated for an Academy Award for Best Short Subject - Comedy.

 Plot

-The Stooges portray medical school graduates with minimal qualifications, hired as doctors at Los Arms Hospital due to their prolonged tenure as senior students.
+The Stooges portray medical school graduates whose only credentials are that they had the highest temperatures in their class.
+They are hired as doctors at the Los Arms Hospital solely because they have been in their senior class for too many years.
 Despite their superintendent's acknowledgment of their limited intellect, they are tasked with upholding the principles of "duty and humanity".
 The film follows a series of interactions as the Stooges attend to patients, each scenario highlighting their ineptitude and penchant for mishaps.

 Accompanying their duties are recurring incidents, including Curly inadvertently breaking the superintendent's glass door.
 When responding to the loudspeaker, the Stooges encounter various predicaments: